Rafe Gomez: WQCD-FM and national syndication

-Gomez’s “In The Mix” began generating coverage on jazz blogs and websites, including AllAboutJazz.com.
-His mixes appeared on groove-oriented DJ sites including MrSoulSatisfaction.com and the Netherlands-based jazz-funk site Royalgroove.com.

 His work attracted the attention of WQCD-FM/CD101.9 in New York.
 Executives at CD101.9 were seeking ways to attract younger listeners to the station.
 They arranged for Gomez to have a show syndicated to smooth jazz stations in major American markets, and in September 2003, Gomez’s program – “The Groove Boutique” – aired for two hours on Saturday evenings.
 “The Groove Boutique” began to generate media coverage for Gomez (and CD101.9), and became a top rated Saturday night program (8pm-midnight) in the New York market.

 In 2005, Gomez was honored as a Finalist in the Best Mix Show DJ category by the New York Radio Market (NYMRAD) A.I.R.
 Awards.

 Productions

 Gomez compiled and created the first continuous mix jazz CD in 2003 with the release “Smooth Grooves 4”, on Higher Octave Records (“A happy, rhythm-intensive shock… a cutting edge, clubland vibe… a whole new sonic level… Gomez keeps the grooves hopping.” – Allmusic).
-The album featured a merge of contemporary jazz and world music selections by such artists as Cooly’s Hot Box, Four80East, Acoustic Alchemy, Tom Scott, Les Nubians, and Sacred Spirit.
+The album featured a merge of contemporary jazz and world music selections by such artists as Four80East, Acoustic Alchemy, Tom Scott, Les Nubians, and Sacred Spirit.

 In 2004, Gomez compiled and mixed “Groove Boutique:Volume One” on Tommy Boy Records.
-The CD included deep groove jazzy funk by such artists as Jimjam, Clan Greco, Ramsey Lewis, Slide Five, Soulive, Copa 7, The Headhunters, and range Factory.
+The CD included deep groove jazzy funk by such artists as Jimjam, Ramsey Lewis, Soulive, and The Headhunters.

 The album also included the nu bossa track “Icy”, which Gomez co-produced with David Baron at Edison Studios in New York (“A treat.” – Allmusic; “A funky, Latin-flavored little number.” – CD Universe; “Amazing.” - Amazon).
 “Icy” was a top 10 requested hit on smooth jazz radio stations across the U.S.